 If you want power and control to create the complex features you need (maybe you want to build a custom theme or build your doc site with unique branding), then use a static site generator such as Hugo, Sphinx, or Jekyll.
-If you have serious doc needs (or maybe you migrated from the world of DITA and are used to more robust tooling?), you’re going to want a platform that can go as deep as you want to take it.
+If you have serious doc needs (maybe you migrated from the world of DITA and are used to more robust tooling), you’re going to want a platform that can go as deep as you want to take it.
 Jekyll, Sphinx, and Hugo offer this depth in the platform.

 Granted, this power and control will require a more complex platform and learning curve, but you can start out easy with a ready-made theme and later work your way into custom development as desired.

 If you want to use a static site generator, which should you choose — Jekyll, Hugo, Sphinx, or some other?
 Sphinx has the most documentation-oriented features, such as search, PDF, cross-reference linking, and semantic markup.
-If those features are extremely important, consider Sphinx.
+If those features are important, consider Sphinx.

-After you’ve narrowed down which static site generator you want to use, next think about hosting and deployment options.
+After you’ve narrowed down which static site generator you want to use, next think about hosting and deployment options (which offer continuous delivery).
 If you’ve decided on Sphinx, consider using Read the Docs.
 If you’ve decided on Jekyll, then explore GitHub Pages, CloudCannon, Netlify, or Aerobatic.
 If you’ve decided on Hugo, then explore Netlify or Aerobatic.
 By using one of these platforms, you offload a tremendous burden in maintaining a server and deploying your site.

 Usually, within a company, engineering groups manage and control the server infrastructure.
-Setting up and maintaining your own server for documentation using internal resources only can be a huge expense and headache.
+Setting up and maintaining your own server for documentation using internal resources only can be a considerable expense and headache.
 It can take months (if not years) to get engineering to give you space on a server, and even if they do, it likely will not provide half of the features you need (like continuous delivery and a CLI).
 That’s why I recommend these third-party hosting and deployment options if at all possible.

 If your company prefers to build its own publishing pipeline, before you go down this road, find out what features the internal solution will provide.
 Explore some of the benefits of these third-party host and deployment options and examine whether the internal solution will have enough parity and long-term support.
 If you have strong engineering backing, then great, you’re probably in a good spot.
-But if engineers will barely give you the time of day, I’d strongly consider a third-party solution.
+But if engineers will barely give you the time of day, consider a third-party solution.
 See Case study: Switching tools to docs-as-code for my experience going down this route.